aleph2c/learning_xslt_with_python/README.md

 This difference had profound consequences and directly explains why XSLT fell into mainstream obscurity.
-While Python's flexibility allowed it to find a "killer app" by ["borg'ing"](https://www.youtube.com/watch?v=AyenRCJ_4Ww) the scientific world of MATLAB, XSLT's rigidity and poor ergonomics actively repelled the fast-growing world of web development.
+While Python's flexibility allowed it to find a "killer app" by [borg'ing](https://www.youtube.com/watch?v=AyenRCJ_4Ww) the scientific world of MATLAB, XSLT's rigidity and poor ergonomics actively repelled the fast-growing world of web development.
 As web APIs moved towards the lightweight, brain-dead simple JSON format, XSLT's heavyweight, document-centric model felt like using a sledgehammer to crack a nut.
-While its champion, Michael Kay, was quietly perfecting it into a masterpiece of engineering, the mainstream war had already been lost to tools that were simply easier, faster, and more enjoyable to use.
+While its champion, Michael Kay, was quietly perfecting it over decades, into a masterpiece of engineering.
+The mainstream war had already been lost to tools that were simply easier, faster, and more enjoyable to use.

 Today, however, these two histories have converged.
-With the advent of libraries like saxonche, XSLT has effectively "borg'd" itself into the Python ecosystem, not as a competitor, but as a specialized engine for the kind of complex data plumbing it was designed for.
+With the advent of libraries like saxonche, XSLT has effectively borg'd itself into the Python ecosystem, not as a competitor, but as a specialized engine for the kind of complex data plumbing it was designed for.
 Freed from having to be a general-purpose tool, its difficult nature is less of a barrier.
 It allows developers to use the right